 The complex context-sensitive animations performed by Spidey when swinging, hitting an object, or gliding through the air are a wonder to participate in and are worthy of your memories of both the Spider-Man comic books you grew up with and the recent movies you have seen.
 I personally love previous Spider-Man games, they have all been well-made, but this is a Spider-Man game exactly the way it should be done.

 Web swinging and acrobatics aside, the combat feels authentically Spidey.
 Long kicks, high jumps and sticking multiple goons to walls, all in a fluid and dynamic crowd-fighting mechanic is genuinely pleasing and the game rewards variety in combat with more and more exotic moves, so you will want to mix it up just so you can see the acrobatic and skillful moves Spidey will pull off.

 Making your way through the game’s main story mode feels very smooth and the main narrative allows you to depart and then pick up where you left off when you choose, leaving you some time to explore the city and complete side quests in order to unlock some of the amazing extras in the game, some of which are sure to blow the minds of the more enthusiastic Spider-Man fans.

-From some poorly implemented mechanics such as clumsy wall climbing when performing stealth to forced story missions that don’t involve you playing as Spidey, Marvel’s Spider-Man is not a perfect game, however you can forgive it’s very small amount of shortcomings because although not perfect, it’s as close as any game of 2018 has gotten, and until Rocksteady’s next rumoured DLC title comes around, Marvel’s Spider-Man is guaranteed to very well scratch that superhero itch.
+From some poorly implemented mechanics such as clumsy wall climbing when performing stealth to forced story missions that don’t involve you playing as Spidey, Marvel’s Spider-Man is not a perfect game, however, you can forgive it’s a very small amount of shortcomings because although not perfect, it’s as close as any game of 2018 has gotten, and until Rocksteady’s next rumored DLC title comes around, Marvel’s Spider-Man is guaranteed to very well scratch that superhero itch.